-Note (4): Beginning Balances of Lease Liability Adjusted due to implementation of GASB 87.
+Note (4): Beginning Balances of Lease/SBIT A Liability Adjusted due to correct beginning lease liability and due to GASB 96 Implementation.

-The remaining length of the second purchase agreement is five years.
+The remaining installment purchases are for equipment purchased to be used in printing services.
+The remaining length of the first equipment purchase agreement is four years.
 Payment on this commitment is as follows: